xerox0213/connect-four/README.md

 ## Usage

-1. Launch the game by following the installation instructions.
+1. Launch the game in an IDE.
 2. Enter your player name.
 3. Choose one of the following three options:
     - **Play against computer**